eamena-project/eamenaR/README.md

 #### Grid cell ID

-To recover the Grid cell ID for a given coordinates, use the [`geom_bbox()`](https://eamena-oxford.github.io/eamenaR/doc/geom_bbox) function on the BU file to retrieve the xmin, xmax, ymin, ymax (minimum bounding box) of the heritage places and creates as a **GeoJSON file**.
+To recover the Grid cell ID for a given coordinates, use the [`geom_bbox()`](https://eamena-oxford.github.io/eamenaR/doc/geom_bbox) function on the BU file.
+This function retrieve the xmin, xmax, ymin, ymax (minimum bounding box) of the HPs and creates as a **GeoJSON file**.
 In EAMENA DB, select `Filter` > `Map Search` >` Edit GeoJSON` and copy/paste the content of the new exported **GeoJSON file** into the EAMENA `Edit GeoJSON` field.
 Under the `Search` bar, filter by resources (`Resource Type`) and select `Grid Square`.
 Once the filters `Map Filtered Enabled` and `Grid Square` are on, only the needed Grid squares appear in the results.
 Export these grid squares as a `geojson url`, paste this URL into a web browser, copy the content of the output into a new GeoJSON file and save this file.
 This last GeoJSON file will be used in the [`geom_within_gs()`](https://eamena-oxford.github.io/eamenaR/doc/geom_within_gs) function to retrieve the correct Grid square ID for each heritage place in the BU.

 ## Typology